 The language of Belgium in quite complex – where you have to speak Dutch, where you can speak French, or English – or German.

-Click the following link to get a free quote on your removals to Belgium.
+Click the following link to get a free quote on your house removals UK to Belgium.

 British Expats in Belgium – basic information about living in Belgium after you relocation When you move…